cedar-policy/cedar/CONTRIBUTING.md

 ### Documentation Changes

-If you would like to contribute to the documentation, please do so in the [documentation](https://github.com/cedar-policy/cedar-docs) repo.
+If you would like to contribute to the documentation hosted on docs.cedarpolicy.com, please do so in the [documentation](https://github.com/cedar-policy/cedar-docs) repo.

 ### Contributing Code